Remote Work Minimum Wage [+FLSA Laws You Need to Follow]

 If you think your remote employees will need to work overtime, the U.S. Federal Labor laws also provide a rule.
 Remote workers must receive overtime compensation at 1.5 times their regular pay rate for any hours beyond 40 worked in a week.
 These rules apply to nonexempt workers.

-Remember that the minimum wage for remote work may differ from state to state, so pay attention to that.
+Remember that the minimum wage for remote work may differ from state to state.

-Minimum wage helps reduce disparity in terms of compensation.
+Minimum wage helps reduce disparity in compensation.
 It also allows laborers to avoid exploitation from unfair employers.
-As an employer, it’s essential to take note of minimum wages to prevent labor strikes and the like.
+As an employer, it’s essential to note minimum wages to prevent labor strikes and the like.

 Most professionals prefer remote work today as it has given them flexibility while focusing on their careers.
 Remote workers are experts in their chosen niches, so hiring them benefits your business.